Florrena/Web-Programming-Project/README.md

 ### form 4
 The customer is able to adopt a cat
 ### form 5
-the customer is able to ask quesions or give suggestions/opinions to the Silicate Company.
+The customer is able to ask quesions or give suggestions/opinions to the Silicate Company.

 ---